A community of ideas and innovation.

 MOD. will build a greater understanding of the role of science in our lives and inspire young people to continue to connect with science, technology, engineering, art/design and mathematics.
 It will be a window into the university and state’s research and innovation activities and a venue for a range of public, community or industry events around science, creativity and innovation.

-The Innovation & Collaboration Centre is a strategic venture between UniSA, HP and the South Australian Government.
-This Centre will provide a unique environment where UniSA, South Australian businesses, industry organisations and HP will engage and collaborate to explore new ideas for ICT business and products.
+The Innovation & Collaboration Centre is a strategic venture between UniSA, DXC Technology and the South Australian Government.
+This Centre will provide a unique environment where UniSA, South Australian businesses, industry organisations and DXC will engage and collaborate to explore new ideas for ICT business and products.

 For more information visit the Innovation and Collaboration Centre page.